View All Books in the Exhibition

 Edward R. Emberley (b.
 1931)

-Boston: Little, Brown, 1978 (circa)
+Boston: Little, Brown, c.
+1978

 Gift of Patricia Fendley Dunston

-From the Inspiration : Letterforms as Illustration section of the exhibition
+From the Inspiration : Letterforms_as_Illustration section of the exhibition

 Field Guide to the Wild Flowers of Britain